OliverCray/week-12-Employee-Tracker/README.md

     - Only roles that exist as part of a department will appear in the list of assignable roles
 - Choosing to update an employee role will prompt the user to choose the employee they wish to update and then ask the user to chooes their new role, this is then updated accordingly in the database
 - Choosing to delete a department will prompt the user to choose the department they wish to remove, this department will then be removed from the database
+    - All delete actions have a confirmation check before deleting the selected data
     - Any employees that were a part of that department will still appear in the list of employees alongside their role for the sake of clarity, however this role will no longer be assignable
 - Choosing to delete a role will prompt the user to choose the role they wish to remove, this role is then removed from the database
     - Roles that are not part of a department will appear in this list so that they can be deleted